4432200798/customer-churn-sql-analysis/README.md

 ```

 Result:
-- Germany has the highest churn rate.
+- Germany has the highest churn rate at 32.44%

 ![Country SQL](Images/sql_country.png)